0x4248/pages/README.md

 *   [Blix](blix) - A reference sheet for my fursona Blix.
 *   [Design](design) - A reference sheet for my design.
-*   [Furry](furry) - An explanation of the furry fandom for those who don't know what it is.

 ## Subdomains